pedroFSneves/FistGame-ClickGame/README.md

 # FistGame-ClickGame

-just a click game that made to study.
+Just a click game that made to study.
+Using JavaScript